-Whether you are wearing a retainer during treatment or after your braces or Invisalign is completed at the orthodontic practice of Mary Kay Becher DDS PA, over time… your retainers or aligners can discolor and look gross.
+Whether you are wearing a retainer during treatment or after your braces or clear aligners is completed at Becher & Gil Orthodontics, over time… your retainers or aligners can discolor and look gross.
 You brush and floss daily, so adding cleaning your retainers to your daily routine is just another step to maintaining good oral hygiene habits.

-- Baking Soda – mild abrasive to remove dried on plague and food
+- Baking soda – mild abrasive to remove dried plague and food

 Directions: In a warm bowl of water, use half water, half hydrogen peroxide, 2 TBSP of baking soda and a toothbrush.
 It will take many minutes to hours to brighten and clean depending upon the severity.
 Soak them overnight or all day if they are extra dirty.